umr-ds/OFC4DNA/README.md

 For Evolutionary Optimization and Differential Evolution, the process can be parallelized by using multiple processes.
 This is limited by the population size.

-When using multiple input files, chunk sizes, repeats as well as a population size of 100+ and 200+ generations, for a typical desktop pc, a runtime in the order of multiple days has to be expected.
+When using multiple input files, chunk sizes, repeats, and a population size of 100+ and 200+ generations, for a typical desktop PC, a runtime in the order of multiple days has to be expected.

 #### Running on a server using docker: